Davospike/segpSPA/The_Process/SystemImplementation.md

 Sprint number 3 came in the first week on Easter and the key goals related to advancing our paper prototype into a more developed wireframe and develop the back-end with respect to the mongoDB containers and finalizing the dataset with sample questions, broken down by news topic.
 Further we set a stretch goal to prepare the data model for handling HTTP requests.

 Key goals:
-- Finish hand-made quiz dataset, broken down into various topics ready for linking to the front end.
+- Finish hand-made quiz dataset, broken down into various topics ready for linking to the front-end.
 - Prepare mongoDB container ready for HTTP requests.
 - Create a more developed wireframe, implementing the feedback from the initial paper prototype SurveyMonkey questionnaire.
-- Send out new wire frame and questionnaire for further front end feedback.
+- Send out new wire frame and questionnaire for further front-end feedback.

-For the front end, the focus was taking onboard the feedback obtained from the SurveyMonkey questionnaire that was previously sent round based off the initial paper prototype.
+For the front-end, the focus was taking onboard the feedback obtained from the SurveyMonkey questionnaire that was previously sent round based off the initial paper prototype.
 The feedback proved to be useful, especially points focussed around UI and UX, such as the navigation being intuitive and consistent, colour scheme and suggestions for a social sharing feature.
 As well as taking onboard UX and UI feedback, we also received reasurring feedback that the idea was liked by respondents and that they were interested to use the webpage and take the quiz.
 With this feedback, we also made our first interactive wireframe.

 As our first real coding sprint, we experienced some implementation issues on the back-end.
-We were previously using proxy data for testing the back-end, but now that we were trying to make the backend utilise MongoDB, storing the data caused some trouble.
+We were previously using proxy data for testing the back-end, but now that we were trying to make the back-end utilise MongoDB, storing the data caused some trouble.
 On reflection, however, it proved a useful learning experience.

 | Stakeholders            | Updated Use Case        |
 | ------------------------| ------------------------|